-9.7 The climate impact assessment presented in this Chapter was prepared by SLR Consulting Ireland.
-The lead consultant for the study was Aldona Binchy, MSc.
-Eng PIEMA Environmental Engineering, and Conor Hughes, MSc.
+9.7 SLR Consulting Ireland undertook the impact assessment presented in this chapter of behalf of Kilsaran.
+The lead consultant for the study was Aldona Binchy MSc.
+Eng PIEMA Environmental Engineering and Conor Hughes MSc.
 Energy Science.

 Limitations / Difficulties Encountered